Picovoice/llm-compression-benchmark/README.md

 This repository is a minimalist and extensible framework for benchmarking LLM compression algorithms.

+We developed this repository on a Ubuntu 22.04 desktop with a GPU.
+We have not tested any other OS or CPU inference.

 ## Table of Contents
 - [Algorithms](#algorithms)
   - [GPTQ](#gptq)